liferay/liferay-docs/en/user/articles-dxp/120-search/13-result-rankings.markdown

 To re-order results, click the drag handle icon, drag the result, and drop it in the preferred location in the list.

-![Figure x: Re-order the rankings if you want to emphasize or de-emphasize certain results.](../../images/search-result-rankings-reorder.png)
+![Figure 5: Re-order the rankings if you want to emphasize or de-emphasize certain results.](../../images/search-result-rankings-reorder.png)

 Once finished customizing result rankings, click _Save_.